ragulbalaji/Random-Cool-Things/README.md

 # Random-Cool-Things
 Some interesting stuff that has no association to one another.
-Little Hacks :P

-## Wisdom.php
-A small script that speaks Words of Wisdom inspired by the great Deepak Chopra.
-Best heard with 'Daniel' as your narration voice.
+A collection of random little debris 🤣

+Current Randomness ranges from CTF Code Scraps to Random Text-to-Speech on AI Generated Tweets